FortTheStrox/hackaday-u/README.md

-# Hackaday U - Introduction to Reverse Engineering with Ghidra
+# Hackaday U - Introduction to Reverse Engineering with Ghidra (Test F)

 This repository contains the exercises and resource materials for the Hackaday-U Course: Introduction to Reverse Engineering with Ghidra.